Signedue/signedue.github.io/income.md

 💰 **Income isn’t just a number — it’s a reflection of opportunity, stability, and inequality.**
 In Denmark, where the welfare model aims for equity, regional and gender-based income gaps still tell a deeper story.

-On this page, we explore **17 years of income data (2007–2023)** gathered from **Statistics Denmark** ([dst.dk/en](https://www.dst.dk/en)).
-The original dataset, labeled “Income Database,” was split into two subsets by gender — “Men” and “Women” — to allow for more focused analysis.

-This exploration aims to uncover:
+On this page, we explore 17 years of income data (2007–2023) gathered from Statistics Denmark ([dst.dk/en](https://www.dst.dk/en)).
+The original dataset, labeled “Income Database,” was split into two subsets by gender — “Men” and “Women” — to allow for more focused analysis.This exploration aims to uncover:

 👨‍👩‍👧‍👦 **How income trends vary between men and women**
 🗺️ **Which Danish regions are climbing — or falling — in terms of disposable income**